YosysHQ/oss-cad-suite-build/README.md

 ## darwin-x64
 Any macOS 10.14 or later with Intel CPU should use this distribution package.

+## darwin-arm64
+Any macOS 11.00 or later with M1 CPU should use this distribution package.

 ## windows-x64
-This architecture is supported for Windows 10, but older 64-bit version of Windows 7, 8 or 8.1 should work.
+This architecture is supported for Windows 10 and 11, but older 64-bit version of Windows 7, 8 or 8.1 should work.

 ## linux-arm
 ARM based Linux devices such as Raspberry Pi 3, 4 or 400 can use this distribution package.